 Long Island weight loss patients are wise to research their options for post-bariatric surgical procedures that enhance their bodies.
 Recovering from weight loss surgery and adjusting to a new lifestyle is challenging, and you deserve to have the figure you've worked hard to achieve.

-Schedule a consultation with Dr. James Romanelli or Dr. David Pincus, or give our office a call at (631) 424-3600 to book an appointment.
+Schedule a consultation with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev or give our office a call at (631) 424-3600 to book an appointment.

 Before & After Photos